595 Express Operations

 1. What is 595 Express?

 - 595 Express is an innovative alternative to traditional highway construction that offers a variety of options to increase trip time reliability.
 The project combines five proven transportation techniques which are: reversible lanes, tolling, transit, travel-demand management and technology to increase the capacity of the highway to meet travel demands today and in the future.
-The dynamic tolling feature promotes an increase in highway efficiency and encourages travel in off-peak times.
-Express Bus service reduces the number of cars on the road during peak travel periods and enhances travel speeds for all drivers on the highway.

 2. How long are the Express Lanes?
 Where do they begin and end?

 - The Express Lanes system is approximately 7.5 to 9.5 miles long depending on your entrance and exit points and located in the median of I-595.
 They are separated from the general purposes lanes by concrete barrier wall, and were designed for drivers traveling between I-75 / Sawgrass Expressway and Florida's Turnpike or the I-95 interchange.

 3. Where can I access the Express Lanes?

 - There are limited entrances to the Express Lanes in each direction.
 Eastbound drivers enter from roadways west of 136th (i.e. I-595, I-75, and Sawgrass Expressway) and exit either to Florida's Turnpike or east of SR 7.
 Westbound drivers enter from I-595 west of I-95 or from Florida's Turnpike and exit west of 136th Avenue before the I-75/Sawgrass Expressway interchange.

 - *Click here to view the Map of entry and exit locations*

 4. Why are access points limited?